 Figure 1 compares data practices between Humanities & Social Sciences, Engineering, Life Sciences, and Natural Sciences.
-It shows that in each broad disciplinary grouping a large majority, over 75% of researchers, work with data.
-We see that the Life Sciences are highly empirically oriented: only 2% of researchers do not work with data.
+It shows that in each broad disciplinary grouping a large majority, over 75% of researchers, state that in their research practice they work with data.
+This orientation towards working with data is highest in the Life Sciences where only 2% of researchers state that they do not work with data.
 Next are Engineering and the Natural Sciences, with 11%, respectively 14% of researchers saying that they do not work with data.
 The highest proportion of researchers who do not work with research data is reported for Humanities and Social Science (approx. 20%).